Peg Weissinger

 Workshop Experience

-- She has facilitated more than 60 presentations at academic conferences and meetings throughout the United States and consults nationally with colleges and universities.
+- She has facilitated more than 100 presentations at academic conferences and meetings throughout the United States, and consults nationally with colleges, universities, and non-profit entities.
+She is a frequent invited keynote speaker, workshop facilitator, and consultant on issues of curricular reform, program assessment, and active learning.

-- Has worked with faculty in: community colleges, undergraduate and graduate institutions, and professional schools.
+- She has worked with faculty in: community colleges, undergraduate and graduate institutions, professional schools, and academic medical centers.

-- Has served as invited faculty at three Institutes for New Faculty Developers, POD Network-sponsored week-long seminars geared toward new professionals in faculty development.
+- She has served as invited faculty at three Institutes for New Faculty Developers, which are POD Network-sponsored week-long seminars geared toward new professionals in faculty development.

-- Teaches graduate courses on curriculum development for The George Washington University.
+- She has taught graduate courses on curriculum development for The George Washington University (2006-2014).

-- Is an invited presenter for the Teachers of Critical Languages Program, a collaboration of the American Councils for International Education and the US Department of State (2009-present).
+- She is an invited presenter for the Teachers of Critical Languages Program, a collaboration of the American Councils for International Education and the US Department of State (2009-present).

 Other General Information